platformio/platformio-atom-ide/README.md

-**Warning**: If you have previously generated PlatformIO project you need to reinitialize it using `Menu: PlatformIO > Initialize new Project (or update existing)` and specify for the which board should be generated Code autocompletion and Linting data.
+**Warning**: If you have previously generated PlatformIO project you need to reinitialize it using `Menu: PlatformIO > Initialize new Project (or update existing)` and specify for the which board should be activated Code autocompletion and Linter.

 ## Licence